 ABOUT SCHOOL VISITS

 I usually create a communal story with whole key stages, year groups or classes.
-Children vote on the plot line as it develops, so I never know where the story is going.
-My style is very interactive and I drop in 'top tips for writing' amidst lots of laughter and child-centred ideas.
-With the community's story as a stimulus, children then return to class bases to create their own stories (or crib the communal one) while I lead workshops talking about how I wrote The Milkshake Detectives followed by questions from the floor.
-I always talk the day through before I visit to make sure it's the best day possible for your school.
+Children contribute ideas then vote on the plot line as it develops.
+This story-making is very interactive and I drop in 'top tips for writing' amidst lots of laughter and interaction.
+Returning to their classes, children then create their own stories based on the communal one while I lead workshops talking enthusing about the writing process and answering questions.
+I always talk the day through before I visit to make sure it's the best day possible for everyone.

-Emily, a teacher at Galley Hill Primary, Hemel Hempstead, where I was resident for nearly a decade, wrote, 'Another amazing presentation Heather.
+A teacher at Galley Hill Primary in Hemel Hempstead where I visited as writer-in-residence for ten years commented...
+'Another amazing presentation, Heather.
 My class wrote their best stories EVER!
 Thank you!
-Your visits are so DIFFERENT and my class love you visiting them.'
+Your visits are so DIFFERENT and my class love you visiting us.'

-I've spoken on BBC's Woman's Hour and at national conferences for librarians, the National Association of Writers in Education and Child Bereavement UK.
+I've written stories for the BBC, spoken on BBC's Woman's Hour, national conferences for librarians, the National Association of Writers in Education and Child Bereavement UK.
 An extrovert, I love meeting people.

 Check out www.heatherbutler.info for further details.